Naming conventions for metrics and dimensions 🔗

 analytics.jobs_by_state: Counter metric with a dimension key called state, incremented each time a job reaches a particular state.

 Dimensions are arbitrary key-value pairs you associate with metrics.
-They can be numeric or non-numeric.
-Some dimensions, such as host name and value, come from a system you’re monitoring.
-You can also create your own dimensions.
-Metrics identify a measurement, whereas dimensions identify a specific aspect of the system that’s generating the measurement or characterizes the measurement.
+While metrics identify a measurement, dimensions identify a specific aspect of the system that’s generating the measurement or characterizes the measurement.
+Use dimensions to:

 Dimension names have the following requirements: